-As the producer of a biodiesel marketed under the Diester® brand, Avril has been developing, for the last 20 years, a fuel to replace a part of diesel, thus contributing to the energy transition in France and Europe.
+As the producer of a biodiesel marketed under the Oleo100 and Diester® brands, Avril has been developing, for the last 20 years, products to replace a part of diesel, thus contributing to the energy transition in France and Europe.

 A renewable fuel produced mainly from rapeseed oil, biodiesel has physicochemical characteristics close to that of diesel, allowing petroleum companies to mix them to provide fuel for diesel engines.
 Incorporated into diesel in a proportion of 8%, Diester® is distributed in all French service stations.
 Even though this first generation biofuel has now reached a stabilisation phase, its production is part of a comprehensive chain organisation that provides a number of benefits into the bargain.